 Treatment to achieve pregnancy

-The problem is when the male is diagnosed with azoospermia, i.e. total absence of spermatozoa.
-In this case, two things can happen:
+The problem arises if the male is diagnosed with azoospermia, i.e. total absence of spermatozoa.
+In this case, there are two possibilities:

 - That the azoospermia is obstructive

-In obstructive azoospermia, the male does produce spermatozoa in the testicles, but they cannot come out.
+In obstructive azoospermia, the male produces spermatozoa in the testicles, but they cannot leave.
 Therefore, it will be necessary to collect them with techniques such as testicular biopsy or aspiration of the epididymis.

 A testicle biopsy is a surgical procedure in which small cuts are made and small fragments are removed from the testicle to look for sperm under a microscope.

-Very few sperm of not very good quality are obtained, but it is the most indicated technique when men present sterility of post-testicular origin.
+Only a few sperm of poorquality are obtained, but it is the most applicable technique when men present sterility of post-testicular origin.

 Aspiration of spermatozoa directly from the epididymis is an alternative to testicular biopsy.

-The epididymis is the tube located at the back of the testicles where the spermatozoa are stored and complete their maturation, so it is possible to obtain better sperm quality with this technique.
+The epididymis is the tube located behind the testicles where the spermatozoa are stored and complete their maturation.
+As such it is possible to obtain better sperm quality with this technique.

 Do you need donor sperm for your fertility treatment cycle?
 Then we recommend that you get your Fertility Report now to find the most suitable clinic for you.
 Our thorough selection criteria when it comes to recommending clinics plus your particular needs equal the best fertility center for you.
 You will receive in your inbox a detailed report with the clinics that we recommend for your particular treatment, as well as the conditions that they offer for each program.